wolkenwelten/wolkenwelten-c/README.md

 created.
 There are many more convenience targets I added which you can take a look at in the client/common/server Makefiles, most should be explained by the command they execute.

-To test that the nujel interpreter is working correctly just execute `make test` to run the automated testroutines for the nujel interpreter.